cendyne/media-server/README.md

 48. Fix Avif being on the slowest mode
 49. Add Quality parameter
 50. Fix WebP decoding
+51. Use Tokio Async to load, process, and encode images
+52. Async identify dimensions of uploaded images and set width and height

 ## Next things to do